Tyler O'Neill Preview, Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.74 team ERA that ranks 24th across all MLB pitching staffs.
+- The Reds' 4.77 team ERA ranks 24th across all MLB pitching staffs.

-- In his last time out on Saturday, the lefty threw 6 1/3 innings against the Chicago Cubs, allowing one earned run while surrendering four hits.
+- The Reds will look to Spiers (0-0) in his second start this season.

-- In 17 games this season, the 24-year-old has a 3.22 ERA and 9.9 strikeouts per nine innings, while giving up a batting average of .223 to his opponents.
+- His last time out was on Sunday against the Chicago Cubs, when the righty tossed four innings, surrendering three earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.